Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 7. EatTiamo ($120K/year)

-Nicholas Figoli (from Vernazza, Liguria, Italy) started EatTiamo about 7 years ago.
+Nicholas Figoli (from Vernazza, Liguria, Italy) started EatTiamo over 7 years ago.

 Hello there!
 My name is Nicholas Figoli and I co-founded EatTiamo (us.eattiamo.com) alongside with my business partner and high-school friend Francesco Pelosi.